About Hyde Park Square

 History

 Hyde Park was originally founded in 1896.
-The founding of this community was led by a group of prosperous citizens who wanted to design a community that would preserve natural and architectural beauty and provides a peaceful place for Cincinnatians to call home.
-Little has changed from then to now as Hyde Parkers to this day enjoy pleasant and historic surroundings especially perfect for a lifestyle that includes walking to and from home to schools, places of worship, shopping, dining, parks, and much more.
+The founding of this community was led by a group of prosperous citizens who wanted to design a community that would preserve natural and architectural beauty and provide a peaceful place for Cincinnatians to call home.
+Little has changed from then to now as Hyde Parkers to this day enjoy pleasant and historic surroundings.
+It is especially perfect for a lifestyle that includes walking to and from home to schools, places of worship, shopping, dining, parks, and much more.

 Kilgour Fountain